bhauman/figwheel-main/docs/quick_start.md

 $ brew install clojure
 ```

-If you've already installed Clojure now would be a good time to ensure
+If you've already installed Clojure, now is a great time to ensure
-that you have updated to the latest version with:
+that you have the latest version installed with:

 ```shell
 $ brew upgrade clojure
 ```

-You can check that everything installed OK by running a Clojure REPL
+You can check that everything has been installed correctly by running
+a Clojure REPL.
+In your terminal application at the shell prompt enter
+the following:

 ```shell
 $ clj